augustposch/seattle/README.md

 The best model, in terms of all cross-validation scores, was a k-nearest-neighbors regressor with k=225.
 It performed significantly better than either Persistence model.

-*Need to add bar chart of results here.*
-*All results are within /notebooks/Predictive_Models.ipynb which is decently clean-looking - but need better way to represent them here*

 Persistence from [t-15,t] period:
 f1 0.69 with standard error 0.01
 rmse 27.38 with standard error 1.93